Uncrustables: Purchase by Smucker's

+Expansion

+Smucker's expanded distribution of Uncrustables sandwiches into Canada in 2022, and began building an R&D center at the Smucker's headquarters in Ohio.
+Sales for the Uncrustables brand in 2022 came to $511 million.
+Smucker's continued to have difficulty keeping up with demand, and was working on expanding its Uncrustables plant in Denver.
+Kansas City Chiefs football player Travis Kelce "fueled a sales boom" in November 2023, after he mentioned in a podcast that he likely ate more Uncrustables sandwiches than "anything else in the world."
+Sales for Uncrustables that year were $685 million.
+The Athletic reported in October 2024 that the NFL consumed over 80,000 Uncrustables sandwiches in a year.
+The Denver Broncos ate the most, consuming 700 sandwiches a week.

+In November 2024, Smucker's opened an Uncrustables manufacturing facility in McCalla, Alabama.
+Around $1.1 billion was invested in the plant.
+A raspberry variety of Uncrustables was released in 2024.

 Product

 Uncrustables are "pre-made peanut butter and jelly, pocket-like, circular sandwiches" made by The J. M. Smucker Company, according to the Associated Press.
 The sandwiches are sold frozen and are meant to be defrosted and eaten at room temperature.
+In 2023, Smucker's launched a variety that lasts for five days in the fridge after thawing, allowing them to appear in convenience-store refrigerators.

+According to the Wall Street Journal, they are popular with children but also with adults at work or away from home.
+Flavors include raspberry, grape, strawberry, and honey, all combined with peanut butter.
+A variety with only chocolate-flavored hazelnut is also sold.
+Larger versions of Uncrustables sandwiches are sold in certain markets and contain around 590 calories instead of around 200.
+The original flavors, grape and strawberry jam, are sold in reduced sugar versions on whole wheat bread.

 Patents

-Patent number 6,004,596 was issued to Smucker's on December 21, 1999 for a "sealed crustless sandwich".
+Patent number 6,004,596 was issued to Smucker's on December 21, 1999, for a "sealed crustless sandwich".
 Since then, the Uncrustables brand has been involved in several high-profile patent and trademark disputes.

 Smucker's began an effort in 2001 to expand its patent to also include manufacturing methods.
 After the U.S. Patent and Trademark Office denied the request, Smucker's appealed several times.
-Its bid was rejected in 2005.
+Its bid was rejected in 2005, with patent number 6,004,596 deemed not "novel or non-obvious enough."

 Smucker's sent a cease and desist letter to Chubby Snacks for trademark infringement in 2020; Chubby Snacks changed the shape of its crimped sandwiches to clouds as a result.
-In 2022, Smucker's sent a cease and desist letter to Gallant Tiger’s PB&J over its advertising of a round peanut butter and jelly sandwich with a bite out of it.
+In 2022, Smucker's sent a cease and desist letter to Gallant Tiger's PB&J over its advertising of a round peanut butter and jelly sandwich with a bite out of it.
 The claim was later dropped.
+Uncrustables in 2025 sued Trader Joe's for alleged trademark infringement.